 The convenience factor will add to the pleasure Hinoki offers because its upright growth makes pruning virtually unnecessary.
 And growth is about as deliberate as it gets, so you won't have to worry about relocation once you've given it a home.

 Among the most eclectic evergreens, the Cypress Dwarf Hinoki has a beauty that almost defies description.
 Rich, hunter green foliage blends wonderfully with lighter yellow fan-like leaves and blooms.
-Softened by drooping branch work with an irregular globe shape, the tree will add character like no other evergreen can.
+Softened by drooping branch work with an irregular globe shape, the tree will add dense, easy-growing character as no other evergreen can.

 Customer Reviews & Photos